The Wizard’s Den Is Back, Letting You Concoct Your Own Boozy Potions

 I don’t know about you, but I was a kid when I became obsessed with Harry Potter.
 The naughtiest drink I mixed myself was a half-Milo, half milk monstrosity.
 Now that I’m an adult, I’ve moved onto boozier drinks, but I’m still equally as obsessed with the boy who lived.
-So thank my lucky stars for The Wizard’s Cauldron, a Harry Potter-inspired bar where you can brew your own boozy potions.
+So thank my lucky stars for The Wizard’s Den, a Harry Potter-inspired bar where you can brew your own boozy potions.

 Sign me up and seal the deal with a wand flourish that Hermione would be proud of.

-The Wizard’s Cauldron is an immersive and totally magical pop-up bar coming to Sydney later this month.
+The Wizard’s Den is an immersive and totally magical pop-up bar coming to Sydney later this month.
 Witches, wizards and Harry Potter fans alike — pick up your wand, put on your robes and go back to potions class.

 The ingredients are all supplied, but first you’ll have to find them.
 Translate Ancient Draconic text, solve riddles and perform spells to unlock your ingredients, then read from a spell book to mix everything together.